 Liability for their damages could rest on a restaurant owner who failed to clean up a spill or a landlord who let a broken light fixture remain in a walkway.
 You could also potentially sue a municipality for failing to maintain a public building, park, or roadway.

 There are time limits on filing these types of lawsuits, though.
-Your lawyer will know more about this and can guide you through the litigation process.
+Your lawyer will know more about this and can guide you through the claims or litigation process.

 A doctor may have prescribed your loved one a medication that was contraindicated with another drug they were taking.
 Your loved one may have had an illness improperly diagnosed.
 Your late family member’s doctor could be liable for your damages.

 When we entrust a loved one to a nursing home, we expect them to receive the best possible standard of care.
 Your loved one could have contracted bedsores or suffered abuse at the hands of a nursing home’s care staff.

 A Houston wrongful death lawyer will identify the responsible parties and hold them accountable for your damages.

 A Wrongful Death Suit Is Not a Criminal Prosecution

 It is easy to confuse the concept of a wrongful death lawsuit with a criminal prosecution.
 While the death of another person is often a criminal matter, a wrongful death lawsuit is a civil case that is entirely unrelated to the prosecution.